guptalab/DNACloud-3.14/README.md

 **PyQt**

-- The latest version can be installed from &copy; [Riverbank Computing Limited](https://www.riverbankcomputing.com/software/pyqt/)
+- The version PyQt5 can be installed from &copy; [Riverbank Computing Limited](https://www.riverbankcomputing.com/software/pyqt/)

-- The GPL version of PyQt6 can also be installed from [PyPI](https://pypi.org/project/PyQt5/):
+- The GPL version of PyQt5 can also be installed from [PyPI](https://pypi.org/project/PyQt5/):
-  - > pip install PyQt6
+  - > pip install PyQt5